OctopusDeploy/blog/blog/2023-05/manifests-from-git/index.md

 ## Body

 Octopus suggests two strategies to configure your Kubernetes deployments.
-You can create the configuration in Octopus using our buil-in steps like `Deploy Kubernetes containers`.
-This approach allows you to start fast and simple and evolve your configuration in Octopus leveraging our UI.
+You can create the configuration in Octopus using our built-in steps like `Deploy Kubernetes containers`.
+This approach allows you to start fast and evolve your configuration in Octopus, leveraging our UI.

-An alternative approach is to create end evolve your configuration as YAML code from the beginning.
+An alternative approach is to create and evolve your configuration as YAML code.
 This blog post will focus on this method.

-Till recently there were two ways to deploy YAML in Octopus.
-You could paste code in Octopus (in a scipt or the `Deploy raw Kubernetes YAML` step), or you could provide code with a package.
+Till recently, there were two ways to deploy YAML in Octopus.
+You could paste code in Octopus (in a script or the `Deploy raw Kubernetes YAML` step) or provide code with a package.

-We've just added a new method — referencing files from a Git repo.
-This is the newest addition and now the default option for the `Deploy raw Kubernetes YAML` step.
+We've added a new method — referencing files from a Git repo.
+This is the latest addition and now the default option for the `Deploy raw Kubernetes YAML` step.

 ### What it does

-Despite the obvious benefit of sourcing files without the need to package them, the new functionality introduces a few more imprivements
+Despite the obvious benefit of sourcing files without the need to package them, the new functionality introduces a few more improvements.

-* You can reference multiple files in one step.
-No need to run multiple steps or conbine everything in one YAML file.
+* You can reference many files in one step.
+No need to run multiple steps or combine everything in one YAML file.
-* You can reference folders or use glob to define multiple files (in this case, they will be applied all at once in the alphabetical order).
+* You can reference folders or use glob to define multiple files (in this case, they will be applied all at once in alphabetical order).
-* If you need to define a specific order, you can define multiple paths.
+* You can define multiple paths if you need to define a specific order.

-The points above unlock scenarious like deploying multiple services within one step.
-Let's say you might want tp deploy all Secrets and ConfigMaps first (i.e. `/configuration/*-secret*.yaml` and `/configuration/*-configmap.yaml` or `/configuration/secrets-and-configs/*`).
-Deploy your first service after that (e.g. `/configuration/db-*.yaml`) and the second service after that (e.g. `/configuration/web-*.yaml`).
-You might notice that a file like `/configuration-db-configmap.yaml` will be reference twice, it's not neat but the deployment will totally work anyway (just the second deployment won't cause any changes).
+The points above unlock scenarios like deploying many apps within one step.
+Let's say you might want to

+* deploy all Secrets and ConfigMaps first (i.e. `/configuration/*-secret*.yaml` and `/configuration/*-configmap.yaml` or `/configuration/secrets-and-configs/*`),

+* deploy your first app after that (e.g. `/configuration/db-*.yaml`),

+* and the second app at the end (e.g. `/configuration/web-*.yaml`).

+You might notice that a file like `/configuration-db-configmap.yaml` will be referenced twice.
+It's not neat, but the deployment will work anyway (the second deployment won't cause any changes).

-There is also nothing wrong in using the same files multiple times in different steps.
-In this case, you can consider the files as templates and modify them with [Octopus variables](https://octopus.com/docs/projects/variables) embeded in YAML.
+There is also nothing wrong with using the same files multiple times in different steps.
+In this case, you can consider the files templates and change them with [Octopus variables](https://octopus.com/docs/projects/variables) embedded in YAML.

 You can also use [structured configuration variables](https://octopus.com/blog/structured-variables-raw-kubernetes-yaml) if you don't want to change your YAML files, so you can still use them for deployments outside of Octopus.

-Finally, you can also use Octopus variables in the paths or repository links, making really powerful step templates.
+Finally, you can use Octopus variables in the paths or repository links, making powerful step templates.

 ### Example

-Imagine we have a complex app consists of 100 microservices.
-We combined these microservices in three groups similar enuogh, so we can define standard YAML files for each group.
-At the same time, we still want to modify some parameters for each app (like the image name).
+Imagine we have a complex app consisting of 100 microservices.
+We combined these microservices in three similar groups so that we could define YAML files for each group.
+At the same time, we still want to change some parameters for each app (like the image name).

-We also want our software teams to easily configure new deployment without diving deep in YAML configurations.
+We also want our software teams to quickly configure new deployments without diving deep into YAML configurations.

-In this case, we can create three new repos with configuratio files, one for each group of microservices.
-We could store all the ocnfiguration files in one repo, and it will work as well, but just for the sake of the example, let's say we have three.
+In this case, we can create three new repos with configuration files.
+One for each group of microservices.
+We could store all the configuration files in one repo.
+It will also work, but for the sake of the example, let's say we have three.

-We can create a new step template from the `Deploy raw Kubernetes YAML` and specify git repo path with the `Octopus.ProjectGroup.Name`.
-This allows us to use project group name as a reference.
+We can create a new step template from the `Deploy raw Kubernetes YAML` and specify a git repo path with the `Octopus.ProjectGroup.Name`.
+This allows us to use the project group name as a reference.

-After that we can specify multiple paths to the YAML templates (if we keep the structure in all three template repos same).
+After that, we can specify multiple paths to the YAML templates (if we keep the structure in all three template repos the same).

-We can use variables like `Octopus.Project.Name` in combination with `Octopus.Release.Number` to modify YAML fils defining container images, namespaces and other configuration parameters which don't require fine tuning.
+We can use variables like `Octopus.Project.Name` in combination with `Octopus.Release.Number` to modify YAML files.
+For example, we can change container images, namespaces and other configuration parameters.
+In this case, software engineers won't have to specify these values for their deployment.

-Finally, we can expose (i.e. allow to modify when using the step template) variables like number of replica sets or container ports.
+Finally, we can expose (i.e. allow to modify when using the step template) variables like the number of replica sets or container ports.

 In this scenario, a new app deployment configuration would be as simple as creating a new project, adding a step template and specifying a few variables.